Using the Raspberry Pi as a home web server

 hostname -I

-After the web server’s IP address is inserted, the browser will automatically go to the start page (see below).
 If the words ‘It works!’ appear on the page, it means the Raspberry Pi Apache home web server is up and running.

 Apache will start automatically each time the Raspberry Pi boots up, but can be started and stopped with the following terminal commands: